Individual coverage HRAs (ICHRA) and Medicare

 What is ICHRA?

 The ICHRA is an employer-sponsored health benefit.
 It provides employers with a flexible approach to healthcare coverage.
-It allows them to reimburse employees for health insurance coverage instead of offering them a traditional group health insurance plan.
+It allows them to reimburse employees for individual health insurance coverage instead of offering them a traditional group health insurance plan.

 Some examples of eligible expenses include: